aleksamagicka/aquacomputer_d5next-hwmon/re-docs/PROTOCOLS.md

 These devices also share some substructures in their reports.
 All listed values are two bytes long and in big endian, unless noted otherwise.

+### Legacy devices?

+Aquastream XT and Poweradjust 3 fall in this category.
+They are not _actually legacy_ (as in - obsolete and not being sold), they don't send the sensor report themselves and therefore don't fully conform to the list of points above.

 ### Sensor report details & substructures

 There's one important substructure that keeps recurring in sensor reports, and it concerns fan info.
-The definition of fan here also includes pumps, not only 3/4 pin fans in the literal sense.
+The definition of fan here also includes pumps, not only DC/PWM fans in the literal sense.
 Here's what it's known to contain:

 | What               | Where (relative offset) |
 | ------------------ | ----------------------- |